 Don’t think that predator trapping should just be done in bush blocks or reserves.
-Pest mammals know no boundaries and are quite happy to travel across urban areas and settle in your compost bin, under your house and get into the pantry or nibble wires, or just raid your fruit trees!
+Pest mammals know no boundaries and are happy to travel across urban areas to settle in your compost bin, under your house and get into the pantry or nibble wires, or just raid your fruit trees!

 We encourage backyard trappers to focus on catching rodents.
 In some areas, however, possums may also be a problem.
 If you would like to target possums, please get in touch and we can have a korero about the best way to do this.
 We also encourage trappers to register their trap on TrapNZ and record each pest in order to measure success.